HuygensING/mvn-xml/README.md

 For now it contains the XML documentation (docu folder), the source for the XML schema (schema folder) and the framework that we use for editing the XML files in oXygen (framework folder).

-I need to bring the documentation (readable version: https://github.com/HuygensING/mvn-xml/blob/main/docu/Richtlijnen%20MVN%20digitaal.pdf) as well as some aspects of the schema up to date.
+I need to bring the documentation (readable version: https://github.com/HuygensING/mvn-xml/blob/main/docu/Richtlijnen%20MVN%20digitaal.pdf) as well as some aspects of the framework up to date.

 To use the framework, copy the mvn folder from the framework folder into your oXygen framework folder.
 The framework is a modified TEI framework.
 What it does is: